From city strolls and mountain-top vistas to cliff trails and challenging tracks, here are the best walks in and around Dublin.

 1. Phoenix Park – the best walk in and around Dublin

-The ultimate walk in Dublin has got to be found in Phoenix Park.
-This is Europe’s largest city park and offers a wealth of activities, sites to see and things to do.
+The ultimate walk in and around Dublin has got to be found in Phoenix Park.
+This is Europe’s largest city park and offers a wealth of activities, sites to see, and things to do.

-The park is not only home to a large herd of wild deer, but also, Dublin Zoo, ancient burial chambers and even Áras an Uachtaráin – the home of the Irish president.
+The park is not only home to a large herd of wild deer but also Dublin Zoo, ancient burial chambers, and even Áras an Uachtaráin – the home of the Irish president.
+This is one of the best things to do with kids in Dublin.

 Address: Northside, Dublin 8, Ireland